openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 **The term individual/person/patient**
 The situation determines which translation is most appropriate.
 Be consistent within a single archetype translation.
 Follow guidelines on national [vocabularies](https://sotesanastot.thl.fi/termed-publish-server/vocabulary/5deffdd9-14bf-4e5c-b1d7-b001cd52619e/concept/8a68003e-97eb-47ae-b314-f9e47ae7f9c3).

-### Detailed descriptions

-Technical implementation instructions for the translation work
-- [Translate Archetypes using CKM](https://openehr.atlassian.net/wiki/spaces/healthmod/pages/2949125/Translate+Archetypes+Using+CKM) (in Finland option 2 is prefered and we use Archetype Designer)

 ## Attachments